Have you been to Bath, England?

 - It’s also nice to walk along the river Avon on the less touristy area, going from the city centre to the west.
 There are nice bridges, interesting buildings, decorated boats and green areas.

-Ten places to eat and drink in Bath
+Ten great places to eat and drink in Bath

 - The Circus Restaurant, located in a Georgian building, on a street that connects The Circus and The Royal Crescent, is a small, nicely decorated restaurant with excellent food.
 Make a reservation in advance to avoid disappointment.